Jazz Guitarist Jeff Parker Crosses Musical Genres On 'Suite For Max Brown'

 (SOUNDBITE OF JEFF PARKER'S "GNARCISS")

-KEVIN WHITEHEAD, BYLINE: Jeff Parker's "Gnarciss," his cheeky revamp of Joe Henderson's "Black Narcissus" with Rob Mazurek on piccolo trumpet.
+KEVIN WHITEHEAD: Jeff Parker's "Gnarciss," his cheeky revamp of Joe Henderson's "Black Narcissus" with Rob Mazurek on piccolo trumpet.
 It's from Parker's breezy album "Suite For Max Brown," a demonstration of how jazz mixes it up with other musics these days.
 Jeff Parker never did heed jazz borders, coming up in category-resistant bands like Tortoise and the Chicago Underground.
-The guitarist has chops and great timing, but is rarely a showboat.
+The guitarist has chops and great timing but is rarely a showboat.
 He can pare back his line like a backwoods blues man.

 (SOUNDBITE OF JEFF PARKER'S "3 FOR L")